amish-mishra/data_analysis_white_turnips/README.md

 # animal_crossing_data_analysis
 White turnips are a unique type of flora present in every Animal Crossing series game to date.
 In this project, we study and report on this dataset.
+The report addresses 10 questions that include visualizing the data, cleaning the data, performing exploratory data analysis, finding patterns, performing statistical analyses, and making predictions of future turnip sales.